By running Ranger, we complete a Kubernetes cluster which supports data security and is thus ready for production use:

 rangeradmin.keytab

-with service principalrangeradmin/indigo20@RED
+with admin service principalrangeradmin/indigo20@RED

 .
 The instance (e.g.,indigo20